This is an old revision of the document!

 In most of the cases, you should make a patch against the head revision of the SVN trunk.
-You can learn how to checkout the source code from the Subversion repository here.
+You can learn how to download the source code from the Subversion repository here.

-If you cannot access the Subversion repository (for example when you are behind a firewall), make the patch against the latest source code release from the Downloads page.
+If you cannot access the Subversion repository (for example when you are behind a firewall), make the patch against the latest source code release at the Downloads page.

 A patch is a single file that contains the differences in all files that you modified.
 Patch files are small, easy to read and understand and can be applied with a single command, even if the affected files have been changed since the moment when the patch was created.